 Can I set up regular bill payments in advance?

-Yes, there are many online transfer companies that allow you to organise recurring transfers up to a year in advance.
-This convenient option makes it easier to stay on top of your bill payments.
+Yes, there are many online transfer companies that allow you to organize recurring transfers as much as a year in advance.
+This makes it easier to stay on top of your bill payments.

 Why is it important to find the best exchange rate?

-The exchange rate is crucial in determining how much a transaction costs you and how much money your beneficiary receives.
-For example, imagine you are deciding between transferring funds to Italy with two companies — one offers an exchange rate of 87 Euro cents for every US Dollar, while the other offers 89 Euro cents per US Dollar.
-When you send USD $1,000 overseas, using the company with the higher exchange rate means your beneficiary receives an extra 20 Euros.
+The exchange rate is crucial in determining how much money your beneficiary receives.
+Consider this example: You are trying to decide between two companies to send money to Italy.
+One offers an exchange rate of 0.87 Euro for every US Dollar, while the other offers 0.89 Euro per US Dollar.
+When you send $1,000 overseas, using the company with the higher exchange rate means your beneficiary receives an extra 20 Euros.